SamTheCopy-ninja/OnCall-Android-App/README.md

 - Please ensure your Android device settings allow you to run and install unknown apps, as the .apk file is currently unsigned and is meant for testing purposes
 - Once the file is downloaded to your device, click on the .apk file to install it, the app should now open and run locally on your mobile device

+## Getting Started

+1. Open Android Studio and clone the repository: `https://github.com/SamTheCopy-ninja/OnCall-Android-App.git`
+2. Run the Gradle build script, load script configurations and check that daemon file paths match, and sync the build.
+3. Build and run the app on an emulator.

 ## Change log and feature updates

 This updated prototype introduces these new features: